xhanti-fatyela/manage_property_bitprop/README.md

 # Manage Property - BitProp

-### research and thought process fo the project
+### Research and thought process for the project

-In my tought and research process identified System Requirements. it's evident that the system needs user authentication (both regular users and admins), CRUD (Create, Read, Update, Delete) operations for properties and admins,email notifications and possibly search functionality for filtering properties or admins.
+In my thought and research process identified System Requirements. it's evident that the system needs user authentication (both regular users and admins), CRUD (Create, Read, Update, Delete) operations for properties and admins, email notifications, and possibly search functionality for filtering properties or admins.
 I also looked at existing solutions, before starting to build from scratch, it's always beneficial to research existing solutions or frameworks that might meet your requirements.
 I looked into PHP frameworks like Laravel or Symfony, which provide built-in authentication and CRUD functionalities, along with a robust architecture for scalability.
-My Database Design is based on the CRUD operations and relationships between entities (such as users, admins, and properties),then I designed the database schema.creating tables for users, admins, properties, and additional tables for relationships like saved properties and property images.
+My Database Design is based on the CRUD operations and relationships between entities (such as users, admins, and properties), then I designed the database schema. creating tables for users, admins, properties, and additional tables for relationships like saved properties and property images.

 For Authentication and Authorization, Implemented user authentication and authorization mechanisms.
 For regular users, this involved email/password-based authentication, while admins have a separate authentication flow. using sessions or tokens to manage user sessions and permissions.
 I Implemented CRUD functionality for managing properties and admins.
 This includes forms for creating/updating properties or admins, listing properties/admins, and handling delete operations securely (such as confirming deletion and verifying permissions).